goalifyplus/docs/administrator-guides/livechat/README.md

     </script>
 ```

-Replace the `https://rc.example.com/` with your Rocket.Chat (sub-)domain, and paste the code into your theme file `/app/design/frontend/Theme_provider/theme_name/Magento_Theme/templates/root.phtml` right before the closing `</html>` tag.
+Replace the `https://rc.example.com/` with your Goalify.Chat (sub-)domain, and paste the code into your theme file `/app/design/frontend/Theme_provider/theme_name/Magento_Theme/templates/root.phtml` right before the closing `</html>` tag.
 Flush your PHP OpCode cache, and you are ready to go.